- Relieves menopause symptoms

 What is Elleste Solo?

-Elleste Solo is a hormone replacement therapy (HRT) that is prescribed to ease the symptoms of the menopause in women.
+Elleste Solo is an oestrogen-only hormone replacement therapy (HRT) that is prescribed to ease the symptoms of menopause in women.
 Additionally, it can be prescribed as a preventative treatment against osteoporosis.

 These tablets contain estradiol, which is a synthetic version of the female hormone oestrogen.